Coronavirus expected to hurt U.S. earnings harder and longer

 After a lackluster year of profit growth in 2019, many investors had been hoping earnings this year would be strong enough to support further market gains.

-To be sure, part of the recent steep sell-off in stocks has been because of the warnings from companies including market heavyweight Apple Inc (AAPL.O).
+To be sure, part of the recent steep sell-off in stocks has been because of the warnings from companies including market heavyweight Apple Inc.

 Wall Street’s consensus earnings forecasts, which are based on estimates from analysts who cover individual companies, have come down as well, but mostly not as much as some of the forecasts from the banks.